lwbaleeiro/micro-services/README.md

 ## Sleuth
 This library makes it possible to identify logs pertaining to a specific job, thread, or request.
 Sleuth integrates effortlessly with logging frameworks like Logback and SLF4J to add unique identifiers that help track and diagnose issues using logs.
 [More about Sleuth](https://www.baeldung.com/spring-cloud-sleuth-single-application)

+## GitHub Actions
+GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
+You can create workflows that build and test every pull request to your repository, or deploy merged pull requests to production.
+[More about GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)